The exam period just ended for university students in Singapore and many of the fresh graduates are currently looking for a job.

 This was a problem I encountered when I graduated – I didn’t know what I wanted to do.
 My degree was in communications and public policy so there were various options I considered.

 I briefly considered journalism because I really enjoyed my journalism internship in Hong Kong.
 Then I thought about my options in Singapore and realized that it went against my personal values and what journalism was about.
-Furthermore, I wasn’t really a detail-oriented type of person.
+Furthermore, I wasn’t really the best writer.
 If you are a long-time reader, you probably know I make lots of typo and grammar mistakes.

 I also considered public policy research because it was something I was passionate about and would read up on my own free time.
 Furthermore, the job had a certain level of prestige to it.
 However, there were very few openings during the time of my graduation.